rlfbckr/simple-node/README.md

 # simple_node

-boilerplate for a simple based project running on an ESP 32 + UDP/OSC data excahge + simple update over the air functionality
+boilerplate for a simple node based project running on an ESP 32 + UDP/OSC data excahge + simple update over the air functionality